 If you are planning an event, please complete the on-line form below providing details of the type of event, number of people attending, contact details of organisers etc. Members of the group will consider the information provided and if necessary you or representatives of the event will be invited to attend a SAG meeting to discuss the organisation of the event.

 The Group is chaired by East Cambridgeshire District Council.
-SAG meetings are usually held every other month.
+SAG meetings are usually held every month.
 Please contact us for exact dates.

 The Group provide advice on the following areas: